 Financial accounting generally produces statements in a very specific format at very specific times, often required by law.
 The statements can be dry and often don't contain more information than they need to comply with the law and inform investors about what's going on in the company.
 In addition, they usually focus on the company as a whole as opposed to particular units and divisions.

-These statements are also often reviewed by outside auditors to ensure they're accurate and comply with the law, while internal reports don't need to be audited unless the company elects to do so for some reason.
+These statements are also often reviewed by outside auditors to ensure they are accurate and comply with the law.
+While internal reports don't need to be audited unless the company elects to, it is still good practice to do so.
+Internal audits can catch issues early as well as ensuring accuracy of processes and procedures to keep the company running smoothly.

 Since managerial accounting entails producing documents and numbers to use internally, it can be more informal in many ways than financial accounting.
 It can use nonstandard measures and estimates if they're helpful, as opposed to generally accepted accounting principle numbers, and it can produce reports on particular aspects of the company at whatever time frame is useful in making business decisions.